-There may be occasions when a student's physical or mental health means that they pose aserious risk to themselves or to others, which may include service users in placement settings.
+There may be occasions when a student's physical or mental health means that they pose a serious risk to themselves or to others, which may include service users in placement settings.
 For students following professional programmes, such health concerns may exceptionally be managed through the 'fitness to study' procedure under this Policy.

-This usually concerns arising from a lack of insight into their condition and/or its impact upon others and/or their professional practice.
+This usually includes where the student's presentation gives rise to professional suitability concerns arising from a lack of insight into their condition and/or its impact upon others and/or their professional practice.
 The process is conducted in as supportive a way as possible and with specialist expertise from internal support services.
-The decision on the appropriate procedure is made jointly between the Student Casework Team Manager, Head of Department or designated lead and Head of Student Support and Wellbeing.
+The decision on the appropriate procedure is made jointly between the Student Casework Manager, Head of Department or designated lead and Head of Student Support and Wellbeing.